rizmaprawira/indonesiare-riverdischarge-monitor/README.md

 ### **Summary Panel**
 - **Top 50 rivers** ranked by current discharge
 - Automatic updates when you change the date
-- Java, Sulawesi, and Sumatra rivers are prioritized

 ### **Date Selection**
 - View historical data by selecting different dates